DS4PS/cpp-527-fall-2020/schedule.md

 Consider creating a GitHub site to host a portfolio of projects you are working on.
 You can add the CV and your code-through assignments to the site.

+*Side note:* If you want to take this exercise to the next level consider developing [A/B Testing for your resume](https://www.r-bloggers.com/2020/11/a-b-testing-my-resume/), which you can do when your resume is generated from templates.

 **Submit to Canvas:****